Have you been accused of being a pessimist or an overthinker in the past?

 Lack of Sleep

 Our mind is a very busy place with so many thoughts being processed in a single day.
-It is only during sleep when we get to turn off those thoughts from streaming, allowing our minds some much-needed rest.
+It is only during sleep when we get to turn off those thoughts to keep them from streaming, allowing our minds some much-needed rest.

-The problem with constant worrying and negative thinking is that it interrupts with our sleep.
+The problem with constant worrying and negative thinking is that it interrupts our sleep.

 Many people may argue that they worry about something simply because that certain problem stresses them out in the first place.
-But actually, being constantly worried about that same issue creates even more unwanted stress.
+But in reality, being constantly worried about that same issue creates even more unwanted stress.

 It’s understandable that when something becomes too demanding, we become overwhelmed and panicked.
 But thinking about it excessively isn’t going to make things any better.

-And when we feel stressed, it isn’t just our bodies that experience the side effects.
+And when we feel stressed and anxious, it isn’t just our bodies that experience the side effects.
 Our relationships with other people, how we perceive ourselves and how we live may also be influenced by our anxieties.